wodby/solr/README.md

 ## Docker Images

-This Solr image designed to be run in Solr Cloud mode only.
+This Solr image runs in Solr Cloud mode by default, set `SOLR_STANDALONE=1` to run in standalone.

 ❗️For better reliability we release images with stability tags (`wodby/solr:9-X.X.X`) which correspond to [git tags](https://github.com/wodby/solr/releases).
 We strongly recommend using images only with stability tags.